derekwing/ribbonhood/README.md

 # Ribbonhood

-This is a stock trading web app built with React + Vite, Typescript, TailwindCSS, Shadcn, Flask, and PostgreSQL.
+This is a stock trading app that allows users to buy and sell stocks, and look up real-time information regarding a stock.
+It is built with React + Vite, Typescript, TailwindCSS, Shadcn, Flask, and PostgreSQL.
 It utilizes libraries such as D3 for data visualizations and yfinance for stock data.

 ## Project Setup Guide